Why Take the Leap! ?

 These are the questions that drive my own purpose.

-In 2019 I took the Leap! and birthed a program modelled after my book to help students ground their learning journey in personal choices based in purpose.
+In 2019 I took the Leap! and birthed a program modelled after my award-winning book to help students ground their learning journey in personal choices grounded in purpose.

 The program helps participants determine what they want and why based on who they are.

-60-minutes a week over 12 weeks provides self-reflective activities, combined with opportunities to journal, get mentored, and share with peers in small pods and with the larger group.
+Starting at 2-hours a week over 8 weeks provides self-reflective activities, combined with opportunities to journal, get mentored, and share with peers in small pods and with the larger group.
 And this is not only for students.
 We all need this opportunity to reflect, reorient, and move forward.

 In May 2020, the program received an Award of Excellence (AoE) for Outstanding Human Performance Intervention by the International Society for Performance Improvement and received multiple-funding by Concordia University to research the transfer of this program to the online format to study whether it can increase clarity, engagement and resilience in students, staff and faculty.
-The research is ongoing and will continue into Winter of 2021.
-Preliminary qualitative feedback is included below in the section, "What Graduates Say".
+The research is ongoing and continues today after 4 cohorts in two universities in Canada.
+Qualitative feedback is included below in the section, "What Graduates Say".

 The impact of the program since 2019?
-Increase clarity, confidence, engagement and peace.
-And in 2020 we added resilience based on participants using the predictive model in future challenges in their learning journey.
+Increase clarity, confidence, engagement and well-being.

 View a sample student application page with video and program objectives.